bluefinhomeserver/Gamebanana-vault-CoffeeShop-mods/README.md

   ]
 }
 ```
+(Please do not use this for the config.json, as you will have duplicate games.
+Which is exactly what [Gamebanana-vault](https://github.com/bluefinhomeserver/Gamebanana-vault-CoffeeShop-mods-/tree/main) is trying to avoid)

 I pride myself on having things easily accessible and contained.
 I manually add all the mods to my repo, there is not a single ounce of automation.
 In the spirit of decentralization and the original project [Coffeeshop](https://github.com/timkicker/coffeeshop) (Although all of this is on github)